mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 the Client's identity key.
 Thus, the Client stores:

-* A credential from the Authentication service attesting to the the binding between the Member and the Client's identity key.
+* A credential from the Authentication service attesting to the binding between the Member and the Client's identity key.
 * The member's initial keying material signed with the Client's identity key.